light_mode

 Joshua Tint, Som Sagar, Aditya Taparia, Caleb Liu, Kelly Raines, Bimsara Pathiraja, Ransalu Senanayake

-We introduce an information-theoretic framework for evaluating how well LLMs can implicitly communicate tone, emotion, identity, and intent without explicit mention, revealing that models excel at affective content but lag behind humans on sociolinguistic signals.
+ExpressivityArena is an information-theoretic framework for evaluating how well large language models communicate tone, emotion, identity, and intent implicitly, across nine tasks — revealing that models handle affective content well but lag behind human baselines on sociolinguistic signals.

 LLM-Assisted Red Teaming of Diffusion Models through “Failures Are Fated, But Can Be Faded”